Wafaamohamed2/ITI-Training-MVC/README.md

 ###  Day 11:
-         - In this task we focuse on implementing the core components of the Model-View-Controller (MVC) architecture.
+         - In this task we focused on implementing the core components of the Model-View-Controller (MVC) architecture.
          - specifically controllers and views..
 This session introduces how to handle user requests, process input, and render dynamic content to the user interface.

          # Topics Covered: